astrooom/Quick-Weather-Checker/README.md

 # Quick-Weather-Checker
-Simple Flask app using the openweathermap api.
+Super simple Flask app using the openweathermap API.
 (https://openweathermap.org/api)

 The app fetches weather information about city the user has input.